chemfiles/chemfiles.py/README.md

-# Python binding for the Chemharp library
+# Python binding for the chemfiles library

-This repository contains the Python binding for the Chemharp library.
-This binding is created with the ctypes module, calling directly the C interface of Chemharp, and thus is compatible with Python 2 and 3, and with all versions of Numpy.
+This repository contains the Python binding for the chemfiles library.
+This binding is created with the ctypes module, calling directly the C interface of chemfiles, and thus is compatible with Python 2 and 3, and with all versions of Numpy.

 ## Installation